Identify 10 Learning Principles

 This refers to the idea that we most easily learn what is meaningful for us.

-Things which seem meaningless are quickly forgotten.
+Things that seem meaningless are quickly forgotten.

 You are the only one who can give meaning to your learning.

 This principle turns failure into learning.
-Many school processes make us believe that the point of learning is to avoid making mistakes, which are rarely celebrated - but should be.
+Many school processes make us believe that the point of learning is to avoid making mistakes, which are rarely celebrated, but should be.

 This means that you are in charge of your own learning.
 Other people can help you learn, but no one else can learn for you.
 Learning is your choice.

-Becoming a self-directed learner includes being guided by learning principles:
+Becoming a self-directed learner includes being guided by learning principles.

 I craft myself consciously.